dthree/wat/readme.md

 ##### To do

 - At least 20 complete libraries or languages documented.
-(4 done)
+(5 done)
+- Automatic doc scaffolding
+- Finish Github and Stack Overflow web searches.
 - Tour
 - Finish Tests.
 - *Suggestions?
 Wat is for you, and must be uncomprimisingly amazing.*